The Mihir Chronicles

 On Artificial Intelligence

 Like everyone else, I am LLMed up because of how exciting these tools are.
-It feels dark, yet some call this era magical.
-Nevertheless, it deserves the hype because it feels similar to the early days of internet, web and mobile.
-Here is my attempt to deep dive on the topic of artificial intelligence (AI).
+Despite the darkness, some call this era magical.
+It deserves the hype because it feels like the early days of the internet, web, and mobile.
+Here’s my attempt to take a deep dive into artificial intelligence.

-Formulating a concise definition of human intelligence is a slippery topic because of its nebulous nature, but worth exploring nonetheless before we dive into machine intelligence.
+Formulating a concise definition of human intelligence is a slippery topic because of its nebulous nature, but worth exploring before discussing machine intelligence.

 Humans

-Cognitive science is a vast field with different dichotomies of intelligence—consciousness, thinking (deliberative vs non-deliberative), reflexive behavior, language and semantics, perception, feelings, thought, infant learning, comprehension, recollection, competence and reasoning, awareness, common sense and generalization.
-Intelligence is an embodiment of these complex systems.
+Cognitive science is a vast field with diverse intelligence concepts, including consciousness, thinking (deliberative vs. non-deliberative), reflexive behavior, language, perception, emotions, cognition, infant learning, comprehension, recollection, competence, reasoning, awareness, common sense, and generalization.
+Intelligence embodies these complex systems.

-But what does intelligence mean to us?
-Is intelligence a pre-requisite for survival?
-Are we the only species with intelligence?
+What does intelligence mean to us?
+Is intelligence a prerequisite for survival?
+Are we the only intelligent species?

-Seeking intelligence around us is natural to us.
-When I see my pet follow my orders (Leo, sit!), I deem my pet to be intelligent.
-When I was seeking a life-long partner, I wanted to spend time with an intelligent person.
-We weren't born with these desires, so why do we give such importance to intelligence?
+Seeking intelligence around us is natural.
+When my pet follows my orders, I consider it intelligent.
+When I sought a lifelong partner, I wanted to spend time with an intelligent person.
+We weren't born with these desires, so why do we place such importance on intelligence?

-For those who are trying to find a middle-ground, pinning down what intelligence means to us is hard but is highly valued by our species and there is no getting rid of it.
-Let us not forget intelligence is very subjective.
-It is not universal.
+For those who are trying to find a middle-ground, pinning down what intelligence means is challenging but highly valued by our species.
+There is no getting rid of it.
+But let us not forget intelligence is subjective and not universal.

 Infant learning